Are you one of the 2+ million Fidelity customers who holds company stock in a 401(k) or other workplace retirement savings plan?

 Anyone who owns company stock will eventually have to decide how to distribute those assets—typically when you retire or change employers.
-Taking a distribution could leave you facing a tax bill, but a little-known tax break—dealing with net unrealized appreciation (NUA)—has the potential to help.
+Taking a distribution could leave you facing a big tax bill, but a little-known tax break—taking advantage of net unrealized appreciation (NUA)—has the potential to help.

 NUA is the difference between the price you initially paid for a stock (its cost basis) and its current market value.
 Say you can buy company stock in your plan for $20 per share, and you use $2,000 to purchase 100 shares.
 Five years later, the shares are worth $35 each, for a total value of $3,500: $2,000 of that figure would be your cost basis and $1,500 would be NUA.

 Why should you care about NUA?
 When you want to distribute company stock or its cash value out of your 401(k), you will face a choice: Roll it into an IRA (or another 401(k) plan), or distribute the company stock into a taxable account and roll the remaining assets into an IRA or 401(k).
 The latter option might be more effective, depending on your circumstances, thanks to IRS rules governing NUA.

 When you transfer most types of assets from a 401(k) plan to a taxable account, you pay income tax on their market value.
 But with company stock, you pay income tax only on the stock’s cost basis—not on the amount it gained since you bought it.
 (If you are under age 59½, you may also pay a 10% early withdrawal penalty.)
 Remember, upon direct, in-kind transfer to an IRA the special NUA tax advantages for company stock are lost.
 Note: There may also be an option available to leave the company stock assets in the 401(k), without any type of rollover or distribution.